 I started working in astronomical instrumentation as an undergraduate physics major at Texas A&M University (WHOOP!).
 I worked with Professors Darren DePoy and Jennifer Marshall in the Texas A&M Instrumentation Lab from May 2011- July 2012.
 I worked on the VIRUS collimator alignment for the HETDEX survey, helped install the flat-field screen for the Blanco 4-m telescope for DECal for the Dark Energy Survey Camera, and completed a senior thesis project on an optical design of a red-sensitive spectrograph.

 I’ve worked in the UCLA Infrared Lab since September 2012, with Prof. Ian McLean and Prof. Mike Fitzgerald.
 Currently, I am working on upgrading the NIRSPEC instrument for the Keck II Telescope.
 My roles include optical design, mechanical prototyping and testing, detector characterization and testing, and electronics.
+We just passed our design review and are excited to move forward with the project!

 Low-mass stars and brown dwarfs